google/skia-buildbot/skfe/README.md

-A single static IP is handled by GKE Ingress which handles SSL and then distributes requests to multiple envoy pods: They, in turn, distribute the calls to the backend as kubernetes sevices.
+A single static IP is handled by GKE Ingress which handles SSL and then distributes requests to multiple envoy pods: They, in turn, distribute the calls to the backend as kubernetes services.
 The certs for all Skia properties are handled at the GKE Ingress level, see http://go/skia-ssl-cert for more details.

 The configuration for the envoy server is generated in the [k8s-config](https://skia.googlesource.com/k8s-config/+/refs/heads/main/)